dolomighty/dosbox-0.74-3-SRDP/README.md

 a lightweight protocol to remotely control dosbox debugger

 why not GDB-RSP if there's a patch which implements it? too complex, imo.
-also my main reverse engineering tool IDA do not work properly with the current implementation, it hangs too often.
+also my main reverse engineering tool IDA do not work properly with the current implementation:
+it hangs too often, it have problems tracking code, etc.
 GDB support for x86 real mode is a bit lacking, to say the least.
 then there's ghidra: I'm not too familiar with it, but judging from the few tests I made, it requires too much setup, and it also has the same hanging problem as IDA.